 Some Texts of Scripture to Consider

 Ephesians 2:8 says, “For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God.”
 What is the “gift” in this verse – faith or salvation?
-In Greek, there must be a correspondence of case between the various parts of speech.
-In this verse, the word “this” (in the KJV, “that”) is a neuter pronoun, whereas “faith” is a feminine noun – they don’t agree.
+In Greek, there is a grammatical correspondence of case and gender between the various parts of speech.
+In this verse, the word “this” (in the KJV, “that”) is a neuter pronoun, whereas “faith” is a feminine noun – they don’t agree in gender (nor in case).
 There is no basis for asserting that this text teaches faith is a gift – salvation is the gift, and it is received through faith.

 In 2 Peter 1:1, Peter writes “to those who have obtained a faith of equal standing with ours.”
 Is this “faith” their personal trust in Christ, or is it used in an objective sense meaning the body of truth (i.e., the gospel)?
 There is no unanimous consensus, but many past and contemporary teachers and scholars maintain it is the latter – that is, these believers had received the same gospel as Peter and the apostles.
 If the faith in mind is their subjective personal trust in Christ, the thrust of the text remains the same – God has enabled these believers to stand on the same ground as the apostles, through faith.